I am Vincent Leeuw, a media technologist working in the tech and games industry. This is my blog. You can find my LinkedIn profile here.

 mrt.
 2001 - jan.
 2003

-At the time, Planet Internet was the largest Dutch internet service provider.
+At the time, Planet Internet was the largest Dutch internet service provider (now wholly merged into KPN).
 I started out in this position as six month internship at the web development team.
 My assignment was assessing the accessibility for visually handicapped users on the web portal of Planet Internet.

 After finishing the internship, I maintained my position at the web development team focusing on further updating and maintaining the web portal in HTML and CSS.
 One of my responsibilities was transitioning the web portal’s table-based layout into a modern and easier maintainable CSS layout (also with regards to accessibility).
 I also helped out with the transition of the web portal to a new style guide and ensuring a smooth experience for all of its users.